Fatou Jaw-Manneh: Early life and education

 Fatou Jaw-Manneh was born in Sukuta/Foni Bulock, Gambia.
 She has recalled that as a young woman she “sat contemplating, with [her] brother and his friends"...how they were "going to get a job” in a country “rife with nepotism, corruption, and serious government irresponsibility.”
 Her brother, she said, taught her “how to brew tea/attaya, play Scrabble, listen to all kinds of music; mostly Bob Marley, Burning Spear, Peter Tosh and all the heavyweight reggae kings….Plus he introduced me to reading political materials and holding arguments, taking and receiving blows.”

 She has said that her first job after high school was “a receptionist/phone operator at the Novotel/Kombo beach Hotel.”
 When she was laid off during after tourist season, a friend of her father's “gave [her] a job at his tiny juice shop,” where she “sold soft drinks and rented out action movies.”
 At the time she was “a young married mother with two sons,” whose husband was “on a hustle in America,” seeking help to “get into law school.”

 Introduction to journalism

-During this time, she was always enticed by the current events of her native country and the globe.
+During this time, she was drawn to the current events of her native country and the globe.
 “I would always buy the Observer, this new paper...” she explained.
-She would read avidly about the Mandelas, and about “Lady Diana and Whitney Houston.”
+She would read about the Mandelas, and about “Lady Diana and Whitney Houston.”
 She liked the Observer because it ran “photos of our politicians,” thus providing “evidence of all our fears of and distaste for Gambian politicians,” and also “carried human-interest stories” and “represented the downtrodden.”
 Jaw-Manneh “began bombarding the Observer with letters to the editor about government waste, nepotism, cheating [the people] on government scholarships, and the dangers of skin bleaching.
 And about corruption and everything else that was bothering our communities.”